When it Comes to Your Freedom,

 • Emotional abuse – This results in emotional suffering or mental anguish caused by the abuser or allowed by the abuser.
 It is unjustifiable.

 • Neglect and endangerment – Placing a senior in situations where their health and safety are compromised.
+This can involve personal hygiene, clothing, shelter, and other needs.

 Prosecution’s Case